Career Action Plans for Curriculum

-The Career Action Plan is a student resource that recommends proactive extra-curricular actions students can implement across their degree to improve career success.
-The Career Action Plan, like the staff-facing Career Action Plans for Curriculum, is structured according to JCU’s stages of career development, employability and entrepreneurship learning across the degree:
+- JCU Job Ready is a student resource that recommends proactive extra-curricular actions students can implement across their degree to improve their graduate outcomes and career success.
+JCU Job Ready, like the staff-facing Career Action Plan for Curriculum, is structured according to JCU’s stages of career development, employability and entrepreneurship learning across the degree:

 - First Year – sense of purpose and vocational identity

-- Middle Years – professional engagement and skill development
+- Middle Years – professional engagement and skills development

 - Final Year – professional transitions

-The Career Action Plan is available online and in print, with all students receiving a printed version on commencement of study at JCU.
-The online version is interactive, with hyperlinks and embedded videos to reinforce the information and recommendations provided.
+- JCU Job Ready is available online and in print, with all students receiving a printed version on commencement of study at JCU.
+The online version provides more detailed information on how to implement the suggestions provided in the print version.